-2.3 Location of responding staff
+2.3 Location of responding staff \

-If the responding staff member is not located in the building (used for sleeping accommodation) while clients are present, the distance from the primary exit or secondary exit of building containing the designated staff location to the primary exit of the building must not exceed 125m and the smoke detection and alarm facilities must alert the staff when activated and identify, as a minimum, the building in which the detector was activated.
+If the responding staff member is not located in the building while clients are present, the distance from the primary exit or secondary exit of building containing the designated staff location to the primary exit of the building must not exceed 125m.
+Additionally, the smoke detection and alarm facilities must alert the staff when activated and identify, as a minimum, the building in which the detector was activated.